Arbutin: Herbal medicine

+Mechanism of action

+Regulation of melanin synthesis

+β-Arbutin acts as an enzyme inhibitor of cellular tyrosinase by inactivating it.
+Tyrosinase is an enzyme needed in melanin synthesis in the melanin producing cell of the skin, the melanocyte.
+By reducing the activity of tyrosinase, β-arbutin reduces the synthesis of melanin, leading to a lighter skin tone and the diminished appearance of hyperpigmentation.
+It is not as potent an inhibitor of tyrosinase as α-arbutin.

+It has also been shown act as a substrate for tyrosinase.
+Tyrosinase catalyses the hydroxylation of tyrosine, an amino acid, to -DOPA (levodopa) and the oxidation of -DOPA to dopaquinone which is then further metabolised to melanin. β-Arbutin is thought to have structural similarities to the substrate tyrosine, and this may inhibit the activity of tyrosinase.

+Decomposition into hydroquinone

+Conflicting evidence shows that β-arbutin may also work by being decomposed into hydroquinone.
+If this occurs, the amount of hydroquinone created by decomposition would be small and its contribution to inhibiting the creation of melanin as small.

+Safety and regulation

+β-Arbutin is generally considered safe for topical application in cosmetic products.
+However, its usage concentrations in the European Union (EU) are restricted by the European Commission Scientific Committee on Consumer Safety to 7% in facial creams, provided the contamination of hydroquinone remains below 1 ppm.

-Skin lightening agent
+Skin-lightening agent

 Bearberry extract is used in skin lightening treatments designed for long term and regular use.
 An active agent in brands of skin lightening preparations, it is more expensive than traditional skin lightening ingredients like hydroquinone, which is now banned in many countries.
 In vitro studies of human melanocytes exposed to arbutin at concentrations below 300 μg/mL reported decreased tyrosinase activity and melanin content with little evidence of cytotoxicity.

 Risks

 Arbutin is glucosylated hydroquinone, and may carry similar cancer risks, although there are also claims that arbutin reduces cancer risk.
 The German Institute of Food Research in Potsdam found that intestinal bacteria can transform arbutin into hydroquinone, which creates an environment favorable for intestinal cancer.